skazhy/advent-hs/NOTES.md

 [puzzle](https://adventofcode.com/2020/day/6) | [source](/src/Day6.hs)

+Each paragraph contains "answers to questions" and we are counting unique answers in puzzle 1 & counting inersections of answers in puzzle 1.

 * ~`parseLines` should be moved to generic helpers.~

 ### Day 7: Handy Haversacks

 [puzzle](https://adventofcode.com/2020/day/7) | [source](/src/Day7.hs)

+We are building a graph of "bag dependencies" and traversing in 2 different w Graph is represnented as `Map String [(String, Int)]` where value string is the dependency field name & int is the number of "dependency bags".

+Data is being parsed only partially, so it's easier to inverse the graph for puzzle 1.

 * `sumOfChildren` and it's fold step can be improved.

 ### Day 8: Handheld Halting

 [puzzle](https://adventofcode.com/2020/day/8) | [source](/src/Day8.hs)

+We are running opcode instructions (that change register value & jump to other instructions) and try to detect infinite loop & find which instruction causes infinite loop.

+Both instructions (`nop`, `jmp`, `acc`) and halting conditions (halting because of end of program & halting because of infinite loops) are represented in a single data type for easier pattern matching.

 * `runInstruction` could be improved, looks a bit noisy now.